-The Department's strength is innovative molecular and biomedical research that increases our knowledge on body functions, increases the understanding of the etiology of important diseases and helps to develop new treatments for diseases.
-The Institute focuses on translational research forming a bridge between the clinically-oriented research environment at Odense University Hospital and the more basic research-oriented environment at the Faculty of Natural Science.
+The department's strength is innovative molecular and biomedical research that increases our knowledge on body functions, increases the understanding of the etiology of important diseases and helps to develop new treatments for diseases.
+The department focuses on translational research forming a bridge between the clinically-oriented research environment at Odense University Hospital and the more basic research-oriented environment at the Faculty of Natural Science.
 Research is published in high-impact international journals, for communication to healthcare institutions and to the broader community.
-The Institute teaches medical students, chiropractors and other health professionals in basic biomedical disciplines, including anatomy, neurobiology, physiology, pharmacology, immunology, molecular and cell biology and microbiology.
+The department teaches medical students, chiropractors and other health professionals in basic biomedical disciplines, including anatomy, neurobiology, physiology, pharmacology, immunology, molecular and cell biology and microbiology.

 The Department of Molecular Medicine includes the Biomedical Laboratory.
 Here special focus is on work with genetically modified mice, which creates an important foundation for innovative molecular and biomedical research at IMM and other units of the University of Southern Denmark.
 The Biomedical Laboratory contributes pre- and postgraduate education for SDU and OUH.